Accounting Principles - What are accounting principles?

 - Full disclosure principle - Any important information that may impact the reader’s understanding of a business’s financial statements should be disclosed or included alongside to the statement.

 - Going concern principle - The concept that assumes a business will continue to exist and operate in the foreseeable future, and not liquidate.
-This allows a business to defer some prepaid expenses (accrued) to future accounting periods, rather than recognize them all at once.
+This allows a business to defer some prepaid expenses (accrued) to future accounting periods, rather than recognise them all at once.

 - Matching principle - The concept that each revenue recorded should be matched and recorded with all the related expenses, at the same time.
 Specifically in accrual accounting, the matching principle states that for every debit there should be a credit (and vice versa).